Japanese yen: Rin

 Bronze coins worth one-one thousandth of a yen called "rin" were first introduced in 1873.
 One rin coins were very small, measuring 15.75 mm in diameter and 0.3 mm in thickness, and co-circulated with mon coins of the old currency system.
 Their small size was eventually their undoing, and the rin was abandoned in 1884 due to unpopularity.
-(Note: With a diameter of 15.75 mm and a thickness of 0.3 mm, a one-rin coin is smaller than a modern euro cent (16.25 mm and 1.67 mm respectively).)
+(Note: With a diameter of 15.75 mm and a thickness of 0.3 mm, a one-rin coin is smaller than a 1 euro cent coin (16.25 mm and 1.67 mm respectively).)
 Five rin coins worth one-two hundredth of a yen also used a bronze alloy.
 These were successor coins to the equally valued half sen coin which had been previously minted until 1888.
 The decision to bring back an equally valued coin was in response to rising inflation caused by World War I which led to an overall shortage of subsidiary coins.
 The mintage period for five rin coins was brief as they were discontinued after only four years of production due to their sharp decline in monetary value.
 The overall demand for subsidiary coinage ended as Japan slipped into a post-war recession.
 Coins worth 1 and 5 rin were eventually officially taken out of circulation at the end of 1953 and demonetized.